 Again write the answers on your piece of paper or in a notebook.
 By now you should have lots of new ideas.

-At this point you want to separate the simpler ideas from the brand-new or more complex ones.
-If you want to launch a brand-new service or product, you probably want to dedicate a special planning day to this idea.
-(You can always put a day in the diary now!)
+At this point you myay want to separate the simpler ideas from the brand-new or more complex ones.
+To launch a brand-new service or product takes time and you probably want to dedicate a special planning day to your idea.
+(You can always put a day in the diary now.)
 That way you can think it though in more detail at an appropriate time.

 Let‘s focus your attention first on how best to achieve quick results in the short term.

 To be innovative you may not always have to launch something brand new.
 On a very simple level, the easiest way to improve your business can be to let go of what doesn’t work and do more of what does.
 Or even just tweak your approach with something you’ve been doing already.
 So perhaps it’s time to revisit your answers to my first questions?

-Remember… even simple changes can have a stunning effect and surprising results (think red apples)!
+Remember… even seemingly simple changes can have a stunning effect and surprising results (think red apples)!

 Do you have any other questions that might help readers come up with more new ideas?
 Why not share them below?